iniverman/barley-variant-calling/README.md

-# Variant Calling using Freebayes
+# Variant Calling

 ## Introduction

 In this repository we perform a variant calling study using two reads of a barley sample.
-For that we used freebayes to perform the variant study.
+For that we used freebayes and GATK to perform the variant study.

 Variant calling allow us to detect and study single nucleotide polymorphisms (SNPs) and insertions and deletions (indels) ,among other, from a sequence previously get from next generation sequencing (NGS).
-To do this we will use freebayes, a bayesian genetic variant detector that is haplotype based, that means that it calls variant based on the literal sequenced reads aligned to a particular target, not their precise alignment.

 ## Materials & Methodologies

-To perform this study we will use Snakemake from anaconda, samtools, bwa and the freebayes and picard tools.
+To perform this study we will use Snakemake from anaconda, samtools, bwa and the freebayes,picard and GATK tools.
 The data samples are in data/samples and the genome reference in fasta format can be downloaded from here https://www.ebi.ac.uk/ena/browser/view/GCA_904849725.1.

 In this case we will use a pired end couple of samples of bareley (A_1_20_1.fastq.gz,A_1_20_2.fastq.gz), in this case both of them are in format.
 Also we use as reference the barely genome (GCA_904849725.1_MorexV3_pseudomolecules.chrnames.fna).